-Whether you’re an electronic music producer making use of drum samples to build your rhythm sections, or your an engineer in search of quality drum samples for drum replacement, I’ve got you unequivocally covered in this article!
-With the wonders of modern production techniques, availability, and that beautiful thing we call the internet, you are completely spoilt for choice regardless of genre or purpose.
-Today I want to show you some of the best places that you can pick up drum samples.
-Some of these will be free, some paid and some on subscription.
+Whether you’re an electronic music producer making use of drum samples to build your rhythm sections, or you’re an engineer in search of quality drum samples for drum replacement, I’ve got you unequivocally covered in this article!
+With the wonders of modern production techniques, availability, and that beautiful thing we call the internet, you are completely spoiled for choice regardless of genre or purpose.
+Today I want to show you some of the best places to pick up drum samples.
+Some of these will be free, some paid, and some on subscription.
 Regardless of price, they are all fantastic quality and perfect for use in your productions.
-Let’s get stuck in and see if we can’t fill your hard drives up by the end of this article.
+Let’s get stuck in and see if we can’t fill your hard drives by the end of this article.

 Free Drum Samples